thomasfinch/Diamond-Activity-Indicator-for-iOS/README.md

-Diamond-Activity-Indicator-for-iOS
+DiamondActivityIndicator for iOS
 ==================================

-This is a remake of the UIActivityIndicatorView.
+This is a remake of the UIActivityIndicatorView class.
 It's based on [this](http://dribbble.com/shots/1185018-Diamond-Loading-Indicator-GIF) concept by [@Sentry_NC](https://twitter.com/Sentry_NC) (original concept gif below).

 ![screen1](http://dribbble.s3.amazonaws.com/users/172906/screenshots/1185018/2013-08-04_21_14_41.gif)